Overview

 Course Completion Certificates

-All of our courses are certified by the United Kingdom Telecoms Academy (UKTA) and can be used as evidence of professional development.
+All our courses are certified by the United Kingdom Telecoms Academy (UKTA) and accredited for Continuing Professional Development (CPD).

 To qualify for a course completion certificate, you must view all the course sessions and answer correctly all the quiz questions you will find as you progress through the sessions.
 You will also need to fill out the course survey.